Roche/heerkat/README.md

 ### Skipping a test

-There is a decorator @skip(for_env=None, message='') that can be used to disable test or tests for a given environment.
+There is a decorator @skip(for_env=None, message=' ') that can be used to disable test or tests for a given environment.

 ### Requirements